wds4/tapestry-protocol/guides/grapevineIncorporation/NIP-thing.md

 ## Format

-JSON with the top-level property being an object, *thing*Data, where *thing* is a string to represent the _classification_ of the thing.
+Any piece of JSON that follows the format of this NIP will be called a _word_.

-Any piece of JSON that follows this format will be called a _word_.
+There is only one requirement for a JSON to be a _word_: There must be a top-level property which is of type: object, called *thing*Data, where *thing* is a string to represent the _classification_ of the thing.

 ```json
 {